msysbio/microbetag/docs/api.md

 ---
 layout: default
-title: API documentation
+title: Access *microbetagDB* through its API
-nav_order: 5
 ---

-# API documentation
+# Access *microbetagDB* through its API
-{: .no_toc }

-## Table of contents
-{: .no_toc .text-delta }

-1. TOC
-{:toc}

----

-microbetagDB API provides programmatic access to the data.
+*microbetagDB* API provides programmatic access to the data.
-Using the Application Programming Interface (API) you can access the microbetagDB directly to get information about PhenDB-like traits of a specific taxon, potential pathway complementarities of a taxa pair etc.
+Using the Application Programming Interface (API) you can access the *microbetagDB* directly to get information about PhenDB-like traits of a specific taxon, potential pathway complementarities of a taxa pair etc.

-The base address to the API is https://msysbio.gbiomed.kuleuven.be/.
+The base address to the API is [https://msysbio.gbiomed.kuleuven.be/](https://msysbio.gbiomed.kuleuven.be/).

 Below you may find the syntax to retrieve the various data and/or annotations included.

-Remember that microbetag is a NCBI Taxonomy oriented resource.
+Remember that *microbetag* is a NCBI Taxonomy oriented resource.
 That means that a "species" of interest is a NCBI Taxonomy Id.
 For example, if you are interested in *Bifidobacterium animalis*, you first need to go to the [NCBI Taxonomy portal](https://www.ncbi.nlm.nih.gov/taxonomy/) and get its corresponding id.
 However, once you do so you get a list of subspecies and strains available.
 You can either use the species id or one of a specific strain in your queries.

-microbetag has a special feature called `get_children` as in some cases there is no genomic information for the species level, but there is at lower levels.
+*microbetag* has a special feature called `get_children` as in some cases there is no genomic information for the species level, but there is at lower levels.
-For example, in case of *Bifidobacterium animalis*, microbetagDB has no genomes for its corresponding NCBI Taxonomy Id (28025) but it does have for the *Bifidobacterium animalis* subsp. animalis ATCC 25527 (703613).
+For example, in case of *Bifidobacterium animalis*, *microbetagDB* has no genomes for its corresponding NCBI Taxonomy Id (28025) but it does have for the *Bifidobacterium animalis* subsp. animalis ATCC 25527 (703613).
 <!-- This example highlights the issues derived from the current taxonomy schemes as
 Even more interestingly, according to GTDB *Bifidobacterium canis* -->